benjaminpillot/greece/README.md

 ## TODO
-Here the list of what is done and what is to do:
+Here's the list of what is done and what remains to be done:
 - [x] Constraint model
 - [x] Solar GHI model
 - [x] PV conversion model